Lots of flags to see in Ireland! This post includes some thirty images, most of which are photographs from our recent trip.

 This freestanding gable end, bearing the words “YOU ARE NOW ENTERING FREE DERRY,” is one of the icons of the Troubles, and of the Bogside in Derry.
 I did not know that it is repainted every now and then with a different theme: a friend of mine said he saw it done up for Joe Hill, and a souvenir in the Free Derry Museum showed it decorated for the referendum on same-sex marriage in 2015.
 As you can see, when we were there it showed a large Palestinian flag, and I saw plenty of other Palestinian flags flying throughout the Bogside.
 Irish nationalists, of course, tend to identify with the Palestinians, on the principle that both are supposedly engaged in the same struggle.

-Irish republicans also identify with the Catalans, Basques, Kurds, and (from what I can gather), the Tamils of Sri Lanka.
-(I do not know about Cyprus, Quebec, or Tibet.)
+Irish republicans also identify with the Catalans, Basques, Kurds, and (from what I can gather) the Tamils of Sri Lanka.
+(I do not know about Cyprus, Quebec, Xinjiang, or Tibet.)
 Catalonia in particular is especially meaningful to them, given that it was the heartland of the republican side in the Spanish Civil War.
 I did not see any Catalan flags flying but I did see it for sale in the store in Derry.
 The picture is from a mural in Belfast.

 And on the other side…

 The most common emblem of Ulster loyalism is the Royal Union Flag, which is of course the official flag of the United Kingdom.
-One problem with it is that you have to make sure that it’s not flying upside down, like it is here, in the unionist Fountains area in Londonderry.
+One problem with it is that you have to make sure that it’s not flying upside down, like it is here, in the unionist Fountain area in Londonderry.
 Another problem is that it is offensive to about half the population of Northern Ireland, and so does not fly officially very much anymore.
 This means that private citizens of unionist persuasion wave it all the more.

 Flying beneath the Union Flag is the Ulster Banner, a cross of St. George with the red hand of Ulster on a crowned, six pointed star at the center.
 This was the official flag of Northern Ireland from 1953 to 1972, when it went into abeyance with the suspension of Northern Ireland’s parliament at Stormont.
 It has not been reintroduced by the current, power-sharing parliament, and attempts to find a neutral flag for the province have so far been unsuccessful.
 However, ESPN does identify (e.g.) the golfer Rory McIlroy and the Northern Ireland football team with the Ulster Banner, for lack of an alternative.
 Needless to say, the unionist community waves it almost as much as the Union Flag.